MarkShawn2020/my-documents/docs/development/Software/VSCode/vscode-howto.md

 - [Enable quick suggestions for Markdown in VS Code - Deepan Seeralan](https://www.deepanseeralan.com/tech/enable-quick-suggestions-for-markdown-in-vscode/)

-## configure python interpreter and auto activate
+## how to configure python interpreter and auto activate

 After installed my local virtualenv, I need to activate it.